 News & Insights

-Alan Kent QC, Head of Pupillage at Carmelite Chambers, gives an insight into Carmelite’s commitment to its Pupils.
+Alan Kent KC, Head of Pupillage at Carmelite Chambers, gives an insight into Carmelite’s commitment to its Pupils.

 As someone very famous once (nearly) sang

 “ I believe the pupils are our future, teach them well and let them lead the way…..”

 For decades, senior members of our profession have passed on their knowledge, experience and skills to newly qualified barristers.
 We are determined to ensure that good quality and properly trained barristers represent the public, in public.
 We are open to constant scrutiny from our peers, judges, instructing solicitors, jurors, the media but most importantly, our clients.

 A barrister not only represents their client, but also is a representative of the set of chambers to which they belong.
 The way a barrister behaves is the best advert of the quality of a set of chambers.
 It is therefore in all of our interests to ensure they meet the high standards that we strive to reach.

 Throughout our careers, we remember our pupil supervisors and our pupillage experience.
 One often hears talk in robing rooms of ‘Oh, Judge X or Y KC was my pupil supervisor’.
 We should all remember with pride and affection the people who introduced us to the nuances and practicalities of life at the Independent Bar.

 I am privileged to be in charge of pupillage at Carmelite Chambers.
 It is a vital role, and it is my responsibility to ensure that our pupils are well prepared for the future, to become members of Chambers, and to flourish in their careers, ensuring that the strong reputation of Chambers continues for future generations.